- Weapon Program Background Report

 September 2009: Islamic Revolutionary Guard Corps (IRGC) holds "Grand Prophet" war games.
 Shahab-3, Sejil, Shahab-1 and 2, Fateh, Tondar, Zelzal, and various short-range missiles are test fired.
 An Iranian news organization reports that the Sejil's (Sejjil, Sijjil) operational range is 2,000 to 2,500 km.

 December 2009: Iran successfully test-fires an upgraded version of the Sejil-2 (Sejill-2, Sijjil-2) missile.
-Defense Minister Ahmad Vahidi says that the new version has a shorter launch time and great maneuverability.
+Defense Minister Ahmad Vahidi says that the new version has a shorter launch time and greater maneuverability.

 February 2010: The International Atomic Energy Agency reports that Iran may have conducted work related to the design of a nuclear warhead for a ballistic missile, including missile re-entry body engineering and "engineering design and computer modeling studies aimed at producing a new design for the payload chamber of a missile."